When it comes to college applications, you likely know that you will need to write an essay.

 2. SHOW A DIFFERENT SIDE OF YOURSELF

 If you’ve already talked about this activity or project in another essay, don’t repeat yourself!
 Pick another activity.
+This blog provides more guidance on what to do (and not to do) when writing about an extracurricular activity.

 3. BE CREATIVE